 We are proud of our programs of study that support the college's commitment to diversity, comprise engaging and meaningful coursework, and are offered within a caring community of learners.

-Our department is home to seven academic programs:
+Our department is home to four academic programs:

 We partner with educational institutions in the community on special contracts for site-based educational programming and our faculty stand ready to support teacher development through courses, workshops and/ or training.